Our Starting Point – The Breeding Program

 When training youth clients (aged 13–18), BC & Alberta Guide Dogs also works closely with the youth’s network of supporters (e.g family, school staff) to create a positive educational experience.

-Client Training – Autism Support Dogs
+Client Training – Autism Service Dogs

 Since 2008, we have been committed to providing domiciliary (in-home) training.
-Rather than have the child with autism and his/her family travel to our location, our Autism Support Dog Mobility Instructors travel to the family’s home with the dog, so that the team can train on familiar routes.
+Rather than have the child with autism and his/her family travel to our location, our Autism Service Dog Mobility Instructors travel to the family’s home with the dog, so that the team can train on familiar routes.
 The instructor is ‘on class’ with clients for approximately two weeks.

 When training clients (aged 3–10), our staff also works closely with the youth’s network of supporters (e.g family, school staff) to create a positive educational experience.

 We provide aftercare services to our clients in three ways.
 First, post-class (after graduation) aftercare is provided three months after graduation.
 Second, annual aftercare takes place with each client for the working life of the dog (usually eight years).
 Third, priority aftercare is provided as requested by our client.